Barry Wilmore: Boeing Crew Flight Test

+Ministry

+He is an elder at Providence Baptist Church in Pasadena, Texas.

+Personal life

+Wilmore is a Christian.
+During a press conference on March 31, 2025, he said that it was vital for him to continuously connect with his faith and church family, and this is why, while in orbit, he continued to regularly attend remote Sunday services streamed from Providence Baptist Church in Pasadena, Texas and Grace Baptist Church in Mount Juliet.
+He serves as an elder at Providence Baptist.
+In July 2025, Wilmore spoke at the "Astronaut Encounter" event held at the Ark Encounter in Kentucky and organized by the creationist ministry Answers in Genesis.
+During the event he stated that the Bible is "absolutely factual" in matters relating to science and criticized scientific theories involving deep time.

+On March 3, 2026, Wilmore announced his intent to run in the 2026 Tennessee gubernatorial election as a Republican.
+However, he withdrew from the race days later, stating his candidacy was never official.

 Awards and honors

 Barry Wilmore’s Personal Decorations Include: The Legion of Merit, The Defense Superior Service Medal, Defense Meritorious Service Medal, Two Navy Meritorious Service Medals, Five Air Medals, Three with Combat ‘V’ designation, Six Navy Commendation Medals, Three of which also hold the Combat ‘V’ designation, The NASA Distinguished Service Medal, Two NASA Space Flight Medals and Two Navy Achievement Medals and numerous Unit decorations.
 He has also received the Aviation Officer Candidate School (AOCS) "Distinguished Naval Graduate" award.
 He is also on the Initial Naval Flight Training "Commodore's List With Distinction".
 He has also won the U.S. Atlantic Fleet "Light Attack Wing One – Pilot Of The Year" (1991) and U.S. Atlantic Fleet "Strike Fighter Aviator of the Year" (1999).
 Wilmore is the recipient of the Strike Fighter Wing Atlantic "Scott Speicher Award" for Weapons Employment Excellence (1998).
 In 2003, Barry Wilmore was inducted to the Tennessee Technological University "Sports Hall of Fame".